cgagner/moos-rs/moos-ivp-language-server/README.md

 * [ ] Work on CI/CD, packaging, and releases.
 * [X] BHV Semantic highlighting
       - [ ] Add support to for inactive regions
+      - [ ] Add support for parsing conditions
+* [ ] Add the ability to validate files from the command line